Biography of Gladys Sayle, founder of Ellerslie Girls' school in Great Malvern

 Pearl Priscilla Sayle

-Pearl (1898 - 1939) died at the home of her sister Gladys at Craithie in Malvern aged only 41 years.
+Pearl (1898 - 1939) died at the home of her sister Gladys at Craithie in Malvern aged only 41 years, three days after the declaration of war on Germany.

 Agnes Isabella Willis Sayle